-A 37 year old man from Sketty is anxious about going back to the bookies again to bet on the Grand National.
+A 37 year old man from Sketty is dreading having to go to the bookies again this year to bet on the Grand National.

-Marketing Officer Rob Gray and his family chip in 50p each every year to bet on a horse that’ll never win due its ridiculously high odds, which Pete takes to his local Coral.
+Marketing Manager Pete Bowen and his family each chip in 50p to bet on a horse that’ll never win due its ridiculously high odds, which Pete takes to his local Coral.

-“Last year I walked up to the counter and the World’s most judgement person just starts asking me a load of questions about ‘each way’, I vocally winced and shouted ‘I rode a pony once’.
+“Last year I walked up to the counter and the World’s most judgement person asked me a load of questions about ‘each way’, I just winced and admitted that ‘I rode a pony once’.
 It was very degrading.

 “I’d do it online, but it’s an hour out of the house away from the family, so the embarrassment is worth it.”

 Coral manager Theresa Connell said: “This is the worse weekend of a bookies calendar.
-We get hundreds of Rob’s nervously walking through the door and to be honest they’re an embarrassment.
+We get hundreds of Pete’s nervously walking through the door and they’re an embarrassment.

-“I feel sorry for the regular punters who come in here.
+“I feel sorry for the regular punters.
 All they want to do is come here, blow all the money that they have and then go home depressed.
 They don’t need marketeers, no one does.”

 photo credit: massdistraction <a href=”http://www.flickr.com/photos/49503124519@N01/549445676″>Matt, concerned</a> via <a href=”http://photopin.com”>photopin</a> <a href=”https://creativecommons.org/licenses/by-nc-nd/2.0/”>(license)</a>